weaviate/weaviate-io/developers/weaviate/search/similarity.md

 ## Overview

-This page shows you how to perform similarity-based searches using Weaviate using the `nearXXX` parameters.
+This page shows you how to perform similarity-based searches using Weaviate with the `nearXXX` parameters.

 :::info Related pages
 - [API References: Vector search parameters](../api/graphql/vector-search-parameters.md)